 Mobilization for Justice helps to provide legal stability to hundreds of families each year through representation in custody, guardianship and adoption matters, access to public benefits, and in Special Immigrant Juvenile Status cases.
-We also represents caregivers in Family Court and administrative proceedings aimed at preventing a child’s entry into the traditional foster care system.
+We also represent caregivers in Family Court and administrative proceedings aimed at preventing a child’s entry into the traditional foster care system.

 In New York City, approximately 200,000 children are being raised by grandparents, other relatives and friends because their biological parents are unable or unwilling to care for them.
 By formalizing these relationships, Mobilization for Justice promotes children’s wellbeing and helps to secure additional supports for caregivers, all of which prevents children from entering the foster care system.
 In addition to handling custody, guardianship, and visitation cases, MFJ attorneys train private pro bono lawyers from law firms and corporations to provide assistance in adoption proceedings.
 MFJ attorneys provide advice and counsel to caregivers who call our hotline and meet directly with caregivers at clinics at Family Court in the Bronx and at community-based organizations.

 Mobilization for Justice advocates for policies and programs that improve the lives of kinship caregiving families, providing leadership to the New York City Kincare Task Force (PDF) and the New York State Kincare Coalition and testifying before city and state legislative committees.